Sense HAT Introduction

 or sense_emu

 library import.
-In my code I’m doing it like that:
+In my code I’m doing it like this:

 from sense_hat import SenseHat